Nana8182/Active-Directory-automation-using-powershell/README.md

 Overview

 This PowerShell script automates the management of Active Directory (AD) users by syncing user data from a CSV file.
-It supports creating new users, updating existing users, and disabling users not present in the CSV file.
+It supports creating new users, updating existing users, and disabling users not in the CSV file.

 Features